yasinrezaei/Android-HRM-App/README.md

 # AsemanTile-HRM
-> This application was created internally for Aseman Company to evaluate the performance of its employees
+> This application was created internally for Aseman Company to evaluate the performance of its employees.
 <hr>

 # Uses